HackathonGroup4/HackathonGroup4ProjectML/README.md

 # Main Contributors

 - Ernest (NER pipeline creation and deployment on Lambda)
-- Callista (DistilBERT training and deployment on Sagemaker)
+- Callista (Text augmentation, DistilBERT training and deployment on Sagemaker)
 - Siu Hong (Overall deployment on Lambda and Sagemaker)